common-fate/terraform-provider-commonfate/README.md

 - There is a `make clean` command that will reset the terraform state if it ever gets in a broken state
+- Run `make provider` to build a new version of the provider
 - Running `make all` will run both a `make clean` and a `make provider`

 ## Tests